 Free trial: No

 Simultaneous streams: 4

 Disney Plus only launched in March 2020, but it's safe to say it has made a pretty significant impact in the streaming landscape.
 As well as a valuable back catalogue boasting Disney classics and over 700 episodes of The Simpsons, the service has had huge TV hits based on the Star Wars and Marvel franchises.

 - 4k resolution and four simultaneous streams at no extra cost

 It's a huge archive of animated classics, alongside everything Marvel and Star Wars.
 Quite a package.

 What new content does Disney+ include?

-Some of the best series on Disney Plus include spin-off shows to the mega franchises that are Star Wars and Marvel, with The Mandalorian, WandaVision and Loki dominating pop culture during their release with more on the way.
+Some of the best series on Disney Plus include spin-off shows to the mega franchises that are Star Wars and Marvel, with The Mandalorian, Moon Knight and Loki dominating pop culture during their release with more on the way.

-However Disney’s other franchises have made an appearance also – the best movies on Disney Plus include new Pixar offerings Luca and Soul which debuted exclusively on the service, while classic franchises such as The Mughty Ducks and Turner & Hooch have received reboots.
+However, Disney's other franchises have made an appearance also - the best movies on Disney Plus include new Pixar offerings Luca and Turning Red which debuted exclusively on the service, while classic franchises such as The Mighty Ducks and Turner & Hooch have received reboots.

-During the pandemic Disney also introduced Premier Access, allowing users to purchase new cinema releases such as Black Widow for £19.99.
+During the pandemic the streaming service also introduced Disney Plus Premier Access, allowing users to purchase new cinema releases such as Black Widow for £19.99.